magma/magma/docs/readmes/orc8r/upgrade_1_1.md

 comfortable to complete the migration.

-This guide will assume that you've already set up all the prerequisites, including developer tooling, a Helm chart repository, and a Docker registry.
+This guide will assume that you've already set up all the prerequisites, including developer tooling, a Helm chart repository, and a container registry.

 ## Create a New Root Module